Why A Quiet Inverter Generator Might Be The Best For You

 It has a 79.7 cc 4-stroke OHV engine that produces 2000 surge watts and 1600 rated watts.

 WEN also allows two 56200i to be connected with a parallel connection kit (click to view on Amazon) you can purchase separately.
-Two of these connected in parallel would run a 13,500 BTU ac without issues.
+Two of these connected in parallel can run a 13,500 BTU ac without issues.

 The gas fuel tank on the WEN 56200i holds 1 gallon and will let you run the generator at 50% load for 6 hours.
 50% load would be around 800 watts, which in terms of electronics would be two TVs (100W each), three laptops (150W each), and two tower fans (50W each) running all at the same time.